UNDER CONSTRUCTION PROJECT; 2016 (Series Producer)

-Jordan Thierry is the Founder and Creative Director of Dream Chase Media LLC, a multimedia production company that uses culture, creativity and community as inspirations for compelling storytelling.
-His first feature film, THE BLACK FATHERHOOD PROJECT received wide community acclaim for its breakdown on the history of the Black family.
-Jordan is a graduate of University of Oregon and Howard University, and has worked as an educator, philanthropic consultant, lobbyist, and independent filmmaker.
-He is a proud board member of the Los Angeles Black Worker Center and author of A KIDS BOOK ABOUT SYSTEMIC RACISM.
+Jordan Thierry is a filmmaker, writer, and activist.
+He is the owner and Creative Director of Dream Chase Media LLC, a multimedia production company that uses culture, creativity and community as inspirations for compelling storytelling.
+His most recent feature film, GRANDMA'S ROSES (2021) is a raw, intimate documentary exploring the labor & love women invest in their families and communities.
+His first feature film, THE BLACK FATHERHOOD PROJECT (2013) received wide community acclaim for its breakdown of the history of the Black family.
+His first short film, the regional Emmy-nominated FOOTPRINTS IN THE STRUGGLE (2006) tells the story of Beatrice Cannady, Oregon's formidable journalist and civil rights activist.
+He is also the author of A KIDS BOOK ABOUT SYSTEMIC RACISM, which was selected by Oprah for her "Favorite Things List" and included on numerous "Must Read Kids Books" lists.
+Jordan is a graduate of the University of Oregon and Howard University and has worked as an educator, philanthropic consultant, policy advocate, and independent filmmaker.
+He is a co-founder of the Beaverton Black Parent Union, and a board member of the Los Angeles Black Worker Center, and EduExito in the Dominican Republic.